thomasyosh/ITE4108M-A05/readme.md

 ```
 ### Edit env file

-### Execute shell script for docker installation and database initialisation
+### If you would like to run this app on a linux platform , you may execute shell script for docker installation and database initialisation
 ```
 sh setup.sh
 ```